courtg47/Wikipedia-Search/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/courtg47/pen/LbdRey.

 This search Wikipedia app allows you to search anything on Wikipedia and return the results on this page.
 You will see a title and description of each item and you will be able to click the title to take you to that specific Wikipedia page.
 There is also an option to click a link for a random Wikipedia article.
-This app was created by Courtney Green.
+This app was created with HTML, CSS, JavaScript, and JQuery and utilized AJAX to process the Wikipedia API.